-Last year, Cameco acquired Westinghouse Electric Company, one of the world's largest nuclear services businesses providing nuclear plant technologies, products and services, which should leave it well-positioned for the increasing need for secure, reliable and emissions-free baseload power.
+Last year, Cameco acquired Westinghouse Electric Company, one of the world's largest nuclear services businesses providing nuclear plant technologies, products and services, making it well-positioned for the increasing need for secure, reliable and emissions-free baseload power.
 Cameco has the licensed capacity to produce more than 30 million pounds of uranium concentrates annually, backed by more than 469 million pounds of proven and probable mineral reserves.

-However, Cameco is contracted out for the next five years, which the managers say will mean it will see very little benefit from uplifts in the uranium spot price.
+However, Cameco is contracted out for the next five years, meaning that it will see very little benefit from uplifts in the uranium spot price.